AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getNumCompartments()
+   :module: RoadRunner

-   Returns the number of compartments in the model.
+   Return the number of compartments in the model.

    :rtype: int